Development Services Overview Page

 Resubmittal:

-If revisions are needed, review comments will be provided and resubmittal may be required prior to approval.
+If revisions are required, review comments will be issued for correction and resubmittal prior to final plan review approval.

 Phase 3: Agreement & Permitting